 The remuneration paid to the Directors is in accordance with the Remuneration Policyformulated in accordance with Section 178 of the Companies Act 2013 and Regulation 19 ofthe Listing Regulations (including any statutory modification(s) or reenactments) thereoffor the time being in force).
 The salient aspects covered in the Remuneration Policy havebeen outlined in the Corporate Governance Report which forms part of this Report.

 The Managing Director of your Company does not receive remuneration from any of thesubsidiaries of the Company.

 DIRECTORS & KEY MANAGERIAL PERSONNEL

-The present terms of Shri Arvind Kharabanda Whole-time Director designated as Director(Finance) has expired on 31st May 2016 and he has shown his unwillingness to continue asWhole-time Director.
-However he will continue to hold the position of a NonExecutiveDirector of the Company.
+The present term of Shri Arvind Kharabanda Whole-time Director designated as Director(Finance) had expired on 31st May 2016 and he has shown his unwillingness to continue asa Whole-time Director.
+However he continues to hold the position of a NonExecutiveDirector of the Company.

 ANNUAL EVALUATION OF BOARD PERFORMANCE

 Pursuant to the provisions of the Companies Act 2013 read with the Rules issuedthereunder Regulation 17(10) of the Listing Regulations and the circular issued by SEBIon 5th January 2017 with respect to Guidance Note on Board Evaluation the evaluation ofthe annual performance of the Directors/Board/Committees was carried out for the financialyear 2016-17.